arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 ## When your needs grow

 Now imagine that the needs of Identity And Access grow a lot.
-We would like to extract it as a small application (microservice) and scale separately.
+We would like to **extract it as a small application (microservice) and scale separately**.
 Maybe deploy much more instances than the rest of our app needs?
 Maybe ship it with JRuby instead of MRI.
 Maybe expose it to other applications that will now use it for authentication and managing users as well?
 Can it be done?